assafshomer/coincooler-1/README.md

     - You may need to adjust the above to match the name of your specific image file, the size of the image file (so the above 5G is so that the process-bar matches the size of the actual file, this is a nice to have but not necessary), and the name of the sd card that was derived in the previous step.
 This step will take some time.
     - Finally, we need to enable wifi connection on the raspberrypi so to do that type
     - `nano /Volumes/boot/wpa_supplicant.conf`
-    - paste the following into the file (and ammend it appropriately by replacing your two letter country code, wifi network name and password)
+    - Paste the following into the file (and ammend it appropriately by replacing your two letter country code, wifi network name and password)
     ```
       country=YOUR-TWO-LETTER-COUNTRY-CODE
       ctrl_interface=/var/run/wpa_supplicant GROUP=netdev